 Adam built a simple Spring compatible API to use cached, database backed config data.
 A separate web app allowed config data to be quickly and reliably updated and validated.

-Document search engine: Adam was the sole developer on this project, working with marketing and financial services teams to provide an online search tool for financial, sales and general information documents.
+Document search engine: Adam was the sole developer on this project, working with marketing and financial services teams to provide a document search tool for financial, sales and general information.
 It handled document upload, indexing, thumbnailing and pruning of old documents.

-Document Library mini-site: This template-driven website enabled staff, brokers and others to access a range of documents and forms, in over 15 languages, covering details of all the company's processes and products.
+Document Library mini-site: This template-driven website enabled staff, brokers and others to access documents and forms, in over 15 languages, giving details of all the company's processes and products.

-This was another tactical project with Adam as the sole developer, working with multiple business teams to provide a system they could easily use to maintain their documents and forms.
+This was another tactical project, working with multiple business teams to provide an easily usable system for their documents and forms.
 Although a simple project, it was widely appreciated by those teams.

-Again this was a small project, with Adam as the lead developer, including some quite technically complex work, to build a geographic and graphical user interface for multiple devices.
+Again this was a small project, with Adam as the lead developer, including some technically complex work, to build a data-rich geographic and graphical user interface for multiple devices.

 PDF form manipulation and management: Adam was the lead developer on this web app managing PDF forms with data fields to be automatically filled and the resulting documents archived for regulatory reasons.